TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 ## Summary

-A license usage log utility provides deep insights into how users interact with the system, enabling you to intelligently optimize and adjust your license allocations.
+A license usage log utility gives you insights into how users interact with the system by producing a usage report that compares the required license based on actual activity with their currently allocated license.

 The tool is open source and can be downloaded from [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils).